Central Virginia

 • 00:26:40

-I mean, we're, we're open to the public so they can be in the room in any capacity.
+Yeah, I mean, we're open to the public, so they can be in the room.

-If you could go in and get back to Sam, that would be our expectation along the lines of what I just stated.
+Yeah, I think that's something that if you could go in and get back to Sam, that would be our expectation, along the lines of what I just stated.

 • 00:26:57